pyControl/docs/docs/user-guide/programming-tasks.md

 unpause_timer('event_A')
 ```

-The function `timer_remaining` returns the time in ms until a timer set for the specified event elapses, returns 0 if no timer is set for that event.
+The function `timer_remaining` returns the time in ms until a timer set for the specified event elapses, and returns 0 if no timer is set for that event.

 ```python
 timer_remaining('event_A')
 ```

-You can also get the current time using the `get_current_time` function which returns the number of milliseconds since the framework started running.
+The `get_current_time` function returns the number of milliseconds since the framework started running.

 ```python
 x = get_current_time()